soundpress/RulesOfNYC/docs/c26/index.rst

    (1) an affordable housing development;

-   (2) consistent with the strategic brownfield goals established in a brownfield opportunity area plan pursuant to section 970-r of the general municipal law, as evidenced by a letter from the recipient of a brownfield opportunity area grant pursuant to 43 RCNY § 43-1418(d)(4)(B)(i);
+   (2) consistent with the strategic brownfield goals established in a brownfield opportunity area plan pursuant to § 970-r of the general municipal law, as evidenced by a letter from the recipient of a brownfield opportunity area grant pursuant to 43 RCNY § 43-1418(d)(4)(B)(i);

    (3) consistent with the strategic brownfield goals established by a place-based community brownfield planning organization recognized by the Office and as evidenced by a letter from the place-based community brownfield planning organization pursuant to 43 RCNY § 43-1418(d)(4)(B)(ii); or